rmkl/flutter_tab_index_is_changing/README.md

-# What's the issue?
-See: https://github.com/flutter/flutter/issues/16230

-# tab_index_is_changing
+## tab_index_is_changing

-A new Flutter project.
+A Flutter project to illustrate a problem with the synchronization of animations when swiping between tabs.
+For a full description of the issue see: https://github.com/flutter/flutter/issues/16230

 ## Getting Started